-A SENSOR (for example, soil moisture, temperature or water level) is connected to a SENSOR NODE (part numbers: TBSL1 or TBS12E).
-A SENSOR NODE can support between one and many SENSORS, depending on the configuration.
+A SENSOR (for example, soil moisture, temperature or water level) is connected to a sensor node, called a HUB (part numbers: HUB-L1 or HUB-12S).
+A HUB can support between one and many SENSORS, depending on the configuration.

-Each SENSOR NODE has an antenna and communicates via a wireless distance of up to 18km to a GATEWAY or HUB.
+Each HUB has an antenna and communicates via a wireless distance of up to 10 km to a GATEWAY.

 The GATEWAY then sends data to a secure, cloud based server via a modem or ethernet connection.